 William Ruthven Primary School is an eSmart school. eSmart is a long-term change program designed to educate, track, monitor and prevent bullying and cyber bullying. eSmart is tailor-made for schools and designed to effect change in that specific environment.

 We encourage everyone in the school community to continue to uphold and promote eSmart behaviours, at school and at home.
-If you are aware of any incidents of bullying, cyberbulling or risky online behaviour, please contact our Asssiant Principal, Peter Marco (Student wellbeing).
+If you are aware of any incidents of bullying, cyberbulling or risky online behaviour, please contact our Student Wellbeing Leader, Amy Buckley.

 For more information, please see: eSmart information for parents and carers.